 - Casual clothing with layers:

 - Some theatre venues do not have air conditioning, so wearing light clothing is helpful.
 However, when the sun isn’t shining it can get chilly, so make sure to bring long sleeves to keep you warm when the evening rolls around.
+Forget your warm wear?
+Our Fringe Shop has you covered!
+Find us onsite or online.

 - Tickets to your show: